chidimo/Voidcoin/README.md

 This shows a list of all wallets in the system.
 The wallets are stored in a django database with the following fields

-    `alias` This is an identifier to help a registered user different between their different wallets `owner` This is the name of the registered user who creates the wallet 'public_key` The wallet address or public key `private_key` The wallet private key.
-Only the user who owns this wallet can see this key, in their dashboard `balance` The amount of coin balance in the wallet
+    **alias** This is an identifier to help a registered user different between their different wallets **owner** The registered user who creates the wallet.
+Field is auto-filled for logged in user **public_key** The wallet address or public key **private_key** The wallet private key.
+Only the user who owns this wallet can see this key, in their dashboard **balance** The amount of coin balance in the wallet

 ### Transactions Index